Man Accidentally Burns Down Home After Trying To Kill Spider

 While we all joke around that it would be easier to just burn your house down rather than deal with it, it turns out someone actually did:

-It can be an awful experience encountering a creepy crawly inside your home.
-They somehow manage to find a way in through a crack in the floor, walls or roof and then you have to find a way to get them the fuck out.
+Sure, it can be an genuinely awful experience encountering a creepy crawly inside your home.
+They somehow manage to find a way in through a crack in the floor, walls or roof and then you have to find a way to get them the hell out - and fast.

-Some people will use a bowl or cup to trap them, others use a broom to either squish them (which we don't condone) or sweep them out.
+Some people will use a bowl or cup to trap them, while others might use a broom to either squish them (which we don't condone, by the way) or sweep them out.
 There are even people who have the nerve to just let them be on the assumption that they'll leave eventually.

-A bloke thought the best way to clear out some spiderwebs underneath his home in Arizona was to use a blow torch.
-A fucking blow torch.
+But one bloke thought the best way to clear out some spiderwebs underneath his home in Arizona was to use a blow torch.
+An actual blow torch.
 Look, spiders aren't the friendliest looking creatures but that is like bringing a rocket launcher to a knife fight.

 A spokesperson for the Seattle Fire Department said: "I don't want to encourage people to do this, but that's what he did.
 The spider tried to get into the wall.
 He sprayed flames on the wall, lit the wall on fire, and that extended up to the ceiling.

 "There are safer, more effective ways to kill a spider than using fire."